-Don’t you hate it when you publish something you believe is a great post and no one comments on it?
+Don’t you hate it when you publish something you believe is a great blog post and no one comments on it?
 Many bloggers thrive on comments.
 Getting loads of traffic on a post is awesome, but some see getting a load of people responding to their post an even more satisfying achievement.
-This article presents you tips, tricks and ideas for turning more of your visitors into commentators.
+This article presents you tips, tricks and ideas for turning more of your blog visitors into commentators.
 They might just work for you like they have worked for me.

 There are many lurkers online